Erwin Walker: Initial crime spree

 Early in 1945, still on active duty as an Army First Lieutenant, Walker burglarized an auto repair garage, taking a set of tools, voltmeter, and radio tuner.
 In August 1945, he entered an Army Ordnance warehouse at night and stole seven 45-caliber Thompson submachine guns, twelve .45-caliber pistols, six .38-caliber revolvers, ammunition, holsters, and magazines.
 Walker was discharged from the Army in November 1945.
 During his first week of terminal leave, he stole an automobile, changed its license plates, and used it to transfer some of the stolen goods.
 He next broke into a clothing store and took several pieces of men's clothing.
 Walker next targeted the warehouses and offices of record and film companies, taking amplifiers, electronic equipment, records, movie projectors, recording turntables, cameras, and other equipment.
 He rented a garage, fitting it out as an experimental workshop.

 Using the garage as his base of operations, Walker continued to commit burglaries to pay his living expenses and acquire electronic equipment.
 His criminal spree eventually totaled more than a dozen armed robberies, safecracking, and burglaries, netting him a sum of approximately $70,000.
 Walker later explained that his crimes were motivated by a desire to gather funds and equipment to build an electronic radar gun (which, by shooting a beam, would disintegrate metal into powder) so that he could force the government to pass legislation raising soldiers' pay.
-That would, in turn, increase the cost of war to a point that it could not profitably be waged.
+That would, in turn, increase the cost of war to a point that it could not be waged profitably.

-Calling himself Paul C. Norris, Walker contacted Willard W. Starr, a sound engineer who bought and sold motion picture and sound recording equipment out of his home, to sell him a collection of commercial motion-picture equipment.
+Using the alias "Paul C. Norris", Walker contacted Willard W. Starr, a sound engineer who bought and sold motion picture and sound recording equipment out of his home, to sell him a collection of commercial motion-picture equipment.
 Starr immediately suspected that the motion-picture equipment had been stolen and alerted the police.

 On April 25, 1946, LAPD Hollywood division detectives Lieutenant Colin C. Forbes, and his partner, Sergeant Stewart W. Johnson, staked out Starr's home to wait for the suspect's arrival.
 As Walker approached the house, the detectives emerged to confront him.
 Walker opened fire, and Forbes was hit in the abdomen at pointblank range after his own pistol jammed.
 Johnson wounded Walker in the stomach and left leg with at least two bullets from his .38-caliber service revolver.
 Despite his wounds, Walker escaped on foot using the labyrinth of storm drains under the city.
 Forbes and Johnson were both rushed to a hospital, where Forbes was found to have a .45-caliber bullet lodged against his spine.
 He recovered although doctors were unable to remove the bullet and had to leave it in place.